exakat/php-dictionary/dictionary/assertion.ini.rst

 Assertions are checks that take effect in development and testing environments, but are optimised away to have zero cost in production.

 Assertions are disabled in production, by using the ``zend.assertions`` directive.
-Then, they are said 'zero-cost' : they are completely removed from the code, and not executed.
+Then, they are said zero-cost: they are completely removed from the code, and not executed.

 Assertions are a development tool, and should not be used in production.
 Be aware that the removal of the assertion may leave the system running with unchecked data.